-NOTE: The electronic control can have 3 probes.
-There is a regulation probe in the return air stream, an evaporator probe located in the evaporator coil, and models that have anti-condensate heaters, there is an ambient probe.
+NOTE: The electronic control has 2 or 3 probes.
+There is the regulation probe in the return air stream, there is an evaporator probe located in the evaporator coil, and if the unit has fascia heaters, there will be an ambient probe.